Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three-step process:

 Once you’ve installed Python and Django, you can take the first step in developing a Django application by creating a Django project.

-I am assuming at this stage you are still running the virtual environment from the previous installation step.
-If not, you will have to start it again with
+I am assuming you are still running the virtual environment from the previous installation step.
+If not, start it again with

 From your virtual environment command line, run the following command: